19 November 2016 – 4 March 2017

 Often site responsive, Louise Giovanelli’s practice embodies an affection for aspects of older paintings seen during museum visits.
 The starting point for many of her own paintings is a pre-existing historical feature or detail, an interesting element or peculiarity of these older works, which becomes the catalyst for re-appraisal.
 There is a sense of re-focusing and of re-framing with her painting functioning like a camera, drawing attention to details that would otherwise be left overlooked, unexplored, or dismissed.

-After researching the permanent fine art collection here at Touchstones Rochdale, Giovanelli has produced a series of new paintings that re-imagine and re-configure existing works within it, casting them in a different light and suggesting new narratives.
+After researching the permanent fine art collection here at Touchstones Rochdale, Giovanelli produced a series of new paintings that re-imagined and re-configured existing works within it, casting them in a different light and suggesting new narratives.

 Image: Louise Giovanelli, The Beard III, 2016.
 Courtesy the artist and The International 3

 Gallery of images: Installation shots (Slow to Respond).
 Photo: Pantling Studio.